Chasing Super-Massive Black Hole merging events with $Athena$ and LISA: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

 This paper is a concurrent effort of the Science Study Teams of the {\it Athena} and LISA missions.
 The authors gratefully acknowledge advise, suggestions, comments and productive discussions with their members: X. Barcons, D.Barret, K. Danzmann, A. Decourchelle, J.W. den Herder, M. Gehler, M. Hewitson, J. Hjorth, K.Holley-Bockelmann, K.Izumi, P. Jetzer, H. Matsumoto, K. Nandra, J. Nelemans, A. Petiteau, R.M.
 Sambruna, D. Shoemaker, R. Smith, C.F.
 Sopuerta, R. Stebbins, H. Tagoshi, J. I. Thorpe, H. Ward, W.J.
 Weber, R. Willingale.
 We thank the Director of Science of the European Space Agency, Prof. G. Hasinger, for triggering the process ultimately leading to this paper, and for his continuous encouragement and support.
+We thank an anonymous referee for useful comments and suggestions.
 The research leading to these results has been partially supported by the European Union’s Horizon 2020 Programme under the AHEAD2020 project (grant agreement n.
 871158).
 MC acknowledges support by the 2017-NAZ-0418/PER grant.
 JA acknowledges support from a UKRI Future Leaders Fellowship (grant code: MR/T020989/1).